- Things to Do

 33. Candy Cane Lane on Resort Drive at Christmas.

 34. From wine or beer newbie to seasoned palate, enjoy the culinary experiences during the Parksville Uncorked Food & Wine Festival.
+Or try local beer and spirits right from the source.

 35. If you're a car buff, you don't want to miss the Father's Day Seaside Cruizers Show & Shine in Qualicum Beach - mentioned on the Oprah Winfrey Show as one of the 10 best things to do on Father's Day.
 Bring your dad!